apache/cordova-electron/DOCUMENTATION.md

   }
 ```

-It is also possible to supply an optional `options` object.
+It is also possible to supply additional parameters using the [optional] `options` argument.

  **Example**
 ```json